pulumi/docs/content/blog/docker-containers/index.md

 | Python           | 3.9             | 3.13        |
 | Java             | 17              | 21          |

 The default versions will be updated as new versions of the language runtimes are released, matching the [versions supported by the Pulumi CLI](https://github.com/pulumi/pulumi?tab=readme-ov-file#languages).
+This will enable the unversioned [pulumi/pulumi](https://hub.docker.com/r/pulumi/pulumi/tags) image to stay evergreen as new runtimes come into and out of support.

 If you require a specific version of a language runtime, you can use the versioned images.
 If you want to use the latest versions of the language runtimes, you can use the images without a version suffix.

 ### Setting the Language Version in Pulumi Deployments

-When developing Node.js and Python programs, it is common to use a tool like [pyenv](https://github.com/pyenv/pyenv) or [nvm](https://github.com/nvm-sh/nvm) to manage the version of the runtime used in your development environment.
-These tools use a `.python-version` or `.node-version` file to specify the version of the runtime to use in the current directory.
+When developing Node.js and Python programs, it is common to use a tool like [nvm](https://github.com/nvm-sh/nvm) or [pyenv](https://github.com/pyenv/pyenv) to manage the version of the runtime used in your development environment.
+These tools use a `.node-version` or `.python-version` file to specify the version of the runtime to use in the current directory.

 Using the latest version of the [pulumi/pulumi](https://hub.docker.com/r/pulumi/pulumi/tags) image, Pulumi Deployments now supports these files to set the version of the Node.js and Python runtimes used in the Deployment environment.
 For example, to use Node.js 22 in a Deployment, you can add a `.node-version` file to your project with the content `22`.
 The Deployment will then use Node.js 22 to run your Pulumi program.